JonathanFerreirar/cine-explorer/README.md

 <h3>Keep data</h3>

-<p>When the user reload the page, the web-site losing the current movie data, giving to a user a wrong in your face.</p>
+<p>When the user reloaded the page, the web-site losed the current movie data, giving to user a fake error.</p>

 <h3>How i solve</h3>
 <p>

 The best solution to this problem was not to depend of a State to recived the id of the movie and so use the pathname property present on the useRouter() hook.
 </p>

-<h2>Improvements I could have made</h2>

 <h2>Installation </h2>